Crock Pot Chicken Enchiladas are a quick and easy way to make a family (or crowd!) favorite! You can literally ‘set it and forget it!’.

 Divide the chicken mixture over the tortillas (approx. 1/4 cup each).
 Roll each tortilla and place seam side down in your slow cooker (I was able to fit 6 per layer) topping each layer with the remaining enchilada sauce.

 Top everything with cheese.
-Place two layers of paper towel over the entire top and cover with the lid.
+Rest two layers of paper towel over the top of the slow cooker (so they are not touching the enchiladas) and cover with the lid.

 Cook on low 3-4 hours.